 Action Four: Invest in a grey card so I can learn white balance better by Feb 15th.

-Action Four: Look at at images from the pros that I think have good colour in their images by Feb 30th.
+Action Five: Look at at images from the pros that I think have good colour in their images by Feb 30th.

-Action Six: Create an Instagram account so I can share my images online by end Dec.
+Action Seven: Create an Instagram account so I can share my images online by end Dec.

-Action Seven: I’ll also create a collection in LIghtroom for holding these so I can quickly create a photo book from it at the end of the year by end Jan 7th.
+Action Eight: I’ll also create a collection in LIghtroom for holding these so I can quickly create a photo book from it at the end of the year by end Jan 7th.

 As you go through this you might think to yourself that you have overextended yourself - as there is no way you can do everything you thought in your head you could.
 (In fact you probably will think this!)
 In which case, decide which ones are LEAST important to you right now, and remove them.